Victor-Nikliaiev/food-menu/README.md

 # Food menu

-Simple react app with using such a hook as useState.
-Also here is applied conditional rendering.
+React app with using such a hook as useState and was applied conditional rendering.

+Also was used SCSS(grid and flexbox).
+Great thanks to John Smilga and creators of Dark Reader add-on for inspiring me!

-Live version of the app is: [here](http://google.com)
+Live version of the app is on: [here](http://google.com)